On this page

 Checklist (What is the Form Cambio de Condición checklist?)

-#- Access the official INM website to download the latest Cambio de Condición form and accompanying instructions.
+#- Access the official INM website to download the latest Cambio de Condición form along with the accompanying instructions.

 - Gather required supporting documents per the instructions